ef-ds/deque/README.md

 Also refer to the [integration](integration_test.go) and [API](api_test.go) tests.

+## Why

+We feel like this world needs improving.
+Our goal is to change the world, for the better, for all citizens.

+As software engineers, we feel like the best way we can contribute to a better world is to build amazing systems, systems that solve real world problems, with unheard performance and efficiency.

+We believe in challenging the status-quo.
+We believe in thinking differently.
+We believe in progress.

+What if we could build queues, stacks, lists, arrays, hash tables, etc that are much faster than the current ones we have?
+What if we had a dynamic array data structure that offers near constant time deletion (anywhere in the array)?
+Or that could handle 1 million items data sets using only 1/3 of the memory when compared to all known current implementations?
+And still runs 2x as fast?

+One sofware engineer can't change the world him/herself, but a whole bunch of them can!
+Please join us improving this world.
+All the work done here is made 100% transparent and is 100% free.
+No strings attached.
+We only require one thing in return: please consider benefiting from it; and if you do so, please let others know about it.

 ## Supported Data Types
 Similarly to Go's standard library list, [list](https://github.com/golang/go/tree/master/src/container/list), [ring](https://github.com/golang/go/tree/master/src/container/ring) and [heap](https://github.com/golang/go/blob/master/src/container/heap/heap.go) packages, deque supports "interface{}" as its data type.
 This means it can be used with any Go data types, including int, float, string and any user defined structs and pointers to interfaces.